gcinbis/bib2doc/README.md

 Tools to automatically generate bibliography in various formats (HTML, TEX, etc) from text-based records

 ## List of utilities
 * bib2html  Auto-create bibliography web page based on a jinja template.
+(An example output can be found <a href="http://user.ceng.metu.edu.tr/~gcinbis/publications.html">here</a>.)

 ## Database file format